 The above Table 4 screens out a number of the key elements of the Strategy that will not individually have a likely significant effect on a European site.
-Only one key element of the Strategy, the Opportunity mapping for native woodland creation (Map 4), cannot be screened out - see Table 5 below for further details.
+Only one key element of the Strategy, the Native Woodland Creation Opportunities map (Page 23 of the Strategy and interactive online map), cannot be screened out - see Table 5 below for further details.